 Can we Meet Your Dogs?

 Our dogs live in family homes and are actually family pets, first and foremost.
 We have a Guardianship breeding program which means we research, buy, health test and assess the personalities of all of our dogs.
 Once we are confident that a dog is a good fit for our program we then interview families and have them take our dogs home as their own.
 After they have passed health testing and have been bred she will return to us a week before she is due to have her puppies to whelp and tend to her babies.
 Once the puppies are roughly seven weeks of age and fully weaned, our girl goes back home to be a beloved family pet once again.

 We have allergies - can we visit your dogs?

-We mostly have Golden Retriever mamas that come and go from our home, as well as Millie who lives with us full time, so we aren't a good testing ground for how someone would react.
+We mostly have Golden Retriever mamas that come and go from our home, as well as Golden Retrievers that live with us full time, so we aren't a good testing ground for how someone would react.
 It's best to meet dogs around town and even consider dog sitting someone's Goldendoodle to see how it goes.
 If it's that big of a concern then you would need to consider an f1b puppy as they are 75% Poodle and best for those that have moderate to severe allergies.

 Do I get to pick my puppy?

 With our support and guidance, yes!
 I would like to think of the puppy selection process as more of a collaboration of educated minds coming together.
 We take the temperament test scores, along with a full page of notes on each puppy during the testing, along with what we know of them since birth and then we start our conversation.
 The best that we can ask is that you stay open minded, do your best not to narrow in too much on one puppy and trust that with loads of professional information and lots of conversation with you, we willl find your next BFF!

 What is the difference between an F1 & an f1b?